rushjayz/zonex-music-web/README.md

 Clone the project

-# Install authentication server

-Navigate to zonex-music-web/codepool/auth-server
-Open your terminal and run "npm install"

 # Install App

 Navigate to zonex-music-web/codepool
-Open your terminal and run "npm install"
+Open your terminal and run "npm run dev-install"

 # Running the App